doimaesalong/mystuffs/nodemcu_api_en.md

 2014-12-02<br />
 fix the heap recover too slow issue, heap will recover in seconds, not minutes.<br />
 modify the return of file.open, return nil if file not exist, true if opend ok.<br />
-move startup version display before doing the init.lua.
+move startup version display before doing the init.lua.<br />
+modify wifi.ap.config(), remove the restart at the end of config.

 2014-11-30<br />
 modify the max freq of pwm module to 1000.<br />